Related posts

 WEAK BUY

 Everybody has baked in a 50% dividend cut, but you will still receive a pretty good yield.
-Long term, the fundamentals work for the telcos, but this could take a yield.
+Long term, the fundamentals work for the telcos, but this could take years.
 Meanwhile, collect the dividends.

 PARTIAL BUY